6 Ways to Live by Your Organization’s Core Values

 5. Work and Play by your Values

-Consistency is critical when communicating the importance of your values to your team to show your commitment.
-If one of your core values is health and wellness, but you celebrate your wins with cake and alcohol, that doesn’t really align – does it?
-For your values to stick, you need to live them in all aspects of your organization.
+Consistency is crucial when emphasizing the importance of your values to your team.
+If one of your core values is health and wellness, make sure your actions align with it.
+For example, celebrating wins with cake and alcohol may contradict the value.
+To truly live your values, ensure they are integrated into all aspects of your organization.

 Here’s a great example: one of Airbnb’s core values is “Be the Host.”
-Fittingly, during an annual meeting, they encouraged local employees to host their visiting colleagues for dinner at their home or at a local restaurant.
+Fittingly, during a recent annual meeting, they encouraged local employees to host their visiting colleagues for dinner at their home or at a local restaurant.
 This isa perfect example of truly living your values.

 About Kudos